Skip to main content

 If TLM trustworthiness scores do not align with your team’s manual quality ratings of good/bad RAG responses, consider introducing custom evaluation criteria.
 You can further calibrate TLM scores against your human quality ratings for a dataset of prompt-response pairs.

 For example, let’s define custom evaluation criteria based on faithfulness and groundedness, two key measures of RAG systems.
-Faithfulness measures the factual consistency of the generated answer against the retrieved context, while groundedness measures whether information in the generated answer is grounded in the retrieved context.
+Faithfulness measures the factual consistency of the generated response against the retrieved context, while groundedness measures whether information in the generated response is grounded in the retrieved context.

 faithfulness_groundedness_eval_criteria = {